DavesProgramingSamples/HowToConnectToAnApi/README.md

 # Connecting to the API

 **Make sure that you have completed the previously mentioned points**
-- Node.js and JSON Server installed on your computer
+- Node.js and JSON Server installed on your computer (Node.js is already installed on school computers)
 - Download the latest version of [Node.js](https://nodejs.org) and install it on your computer.
 - Follow the instructions in the getting [started section](https://github.com/typicode/json-server#getting-started) to install the JSON Server.